Reports Help

 Overview

 The Travel Midwest site provides you with a number of reports to help you make your travel decisions.
 Each report displays a particular type of data and is organized as a series of tables, one for each location.
-The locations are either a given expressway in a given direction (for expressway reports) or a given county (for arterial reports).
-On the left side of the report page is a list of links for the available locations that you can select to display the corresponding tables.
-Some report pages also have a legend above the list of location links to indicate the meaning of symbols used in that report.
+These "report locations" are used to group the data for display and are either a given expressway in a given direction (for expressway reports) or a given county (for arterial reports).
+At the top of the report page is a form for selecting a report location to view the corresponding table(s).
+Some report pages also have a legend below the list of location links to indicate the meaning of symbols used in that report or other notes about the information displayed.
 The contents of each report are described below.

 Each of the report pages has a group of links at the top of the page that provide direct access to the other reports for the report location being displayed.
 These links allow you to view all the traffic conditions, events, and devices for a given report location without having to select that location again on the next report, as you would if you used the "reports" menu items.